zhangyumingsh/kernel-rk/Documentation/trace/ftrace.rst

 	mono_raw:
-		This is the raw monotonic clock (CLOCK_MONOTONIC_RAW) which is monotonic but is not subject to any rate adjustments and ticks at the same rate as the hardware clocksource.
+		This is the raw monotonic clock (CLOCK_MONOTONIC_RAW) which is montonic but is not subject to any rate adjustments and ticks at the same rate as the hardware clocksource.

 	boot: